devapriya2000/yourbuddy/README.md

 - Member 2: Richard Roy - Toc H Institute of Science and Technology

 ### Project Description
-A fun and slightly sadistic React-based app that tracks moods, gives personalized recommendations, and adds a daily dose of hilariously brutal roasting.
-Bonus: it can even read Chrome history (locally) and roast your browsing habits.
+A fun and slightly sadistic Website that tracks moods, gives personalized recommendations,adds a daily dose of hilariously brutal roasting and many more.

 ### The Problem (that doesn't exist)
 People are tired of boring self-care apps.
 Why just track moods when you can get roasted while doing it?